+Netsafe is an independent, non-profit New Zealand organisation focused on online safety.
 We help people stay safe online by providing online safety education, advice and support.
-Every day we give information and advice to people in New Zealand about online challenges like online bullying, abuse and scams.
+We can provide information and advice about using digital technology safely, and about managing online challenges like online harassment, bullying abuse and scams.

 What can we help with?

 We provide information, advice and support for all kinds of online safety topics including